• Skip to primary navigation

 Gently mixing the cooked vegetables into the filling mixture.

-Spoon the filling evenly into the pre-baked crusts, about 2 tbsp of filling per quiche.
+Spoon the filling evenly into the pre-baked crusts, about 2 tablespoon of filling per quiche.
 Gently smooth and flatten the mixture using the back of a spoon.
 If you desire, top some or all of the quiches with a little pinch of Daiya shreds before baking.
 If you have an oven that tends to over brown the bottoms of baked goods, double up your muffin tin or put it on a cookie sheet instead of straight on the racks.
-Bake on the middle rack for 13-17 minutes – until the tops are golden and the quiche is firm to the touch.
+Bake on the middle rack for 13-17 minutes - until the tops are golden and the quiche is firm to the touch.
 In my experience, 15 minutes is perfect.

 Vegan Spinach & Mushroom Mini Quiches | Step-by-step recipe for vegan, gluten free, and nut free (optional) quiches.
 This a nutritious all-in-one meal that can be served any time of day! | ilovevegan.com